Have you heard of Ignite Talks?

 Let the writing commence

-I grabbed my presentation mind map and started brainstorming.
+I grabbed my Talk Planner and started brainstorming.
 I knew that I would be talking about Building a Global Village so my main message was done, then I needed my three pillars, three main points and a call to action.

 A quick Google search told me that I should be aiming for between 750 to 800 words for a speech lasting just under 7 minutes.